yunishi3/3D-FCR-alphaGAN/README.md

 This below charts are the 2D represented mapping by SVD of 200 encoded samples.
 Gray scale gradations are followed to 1D embedding by SVD of centroid coordinates of each scenes.
 Left is fully convolution, right is standard 1D latent vector of 1200 dimension.
 <img src="https://github.com/yunishi3/FC-alphaGAN/blob/master/Images/latent_space_visualization.png" width="800">
 This means fully convolution enables the latent space to be related to spatial contexts compare to standard VAE.

 The below figures describe the effects of individual spatial dimensions composed of 5x3x5 as the latent space.
 The normal distribution noises were given on the indivisual dimension, and the level of change from original scene is represented by red colors.
 <img src="https://github.com/yunishi3/FC-alphaGAN/blob/master/Images/noise_visualization.png">
 This means each spatial dimensions is related to generation of each positions by fully convolution.

-## Suggestions of future work
-#### Revise the dataset
-In this work, reconstruction task by auto-encoder worked well, but generation task from random distribution to get novel scenes did not work well.
-If I didn't use auto-encoder, it was extremely hard to get implicit representation in this dataset.
-#### Isolate the latet spaces to single objects and layouts

 ## Installation
  This package requires python2.7.
 If you don't have fllowing prerequisists, you need to download them using pip, apt-get etc before downloading the repository.